turingschool/backend-curriculum-site/module2/success/learning_goals.md

 ##### Mastery in the following skills

 - Template a view in Rails using a templating language (eg, `erb`)
-- How to create a form in a view using Rails, including a form using nested resources.
+- How to create a form in a view using Rails, including a form using nested resources and namespacing.

 ## Controllers